 As his family and local community mourn his passing, we mourn with them.
 This is an enormous loss for our long-time partner TONIBUNG, our collaborating partner SAVE RIVERS, our local allies and the global community as a whole.

-In honor of Matthew’s life, we are collecting funds to support his family’s immediate expenses and funds to continue his efforts to bring renewable community-owned electrical minigrids to Long Liam and many other villages in the Baram Basin.
-Donations to the Matthew Ding Ajang Fund can be made here or locally to TONIBUNG.
+To honor Matthew’s life, we collected funds to support his family’s immediate expenses and funds to continue his efforts to bring renewable community-owned electrical mini-grids to Long Liam and many other villages in the Baram Basin.
+Thank you to all who contributed.